 Are They Dangerous?

 Bats are generally only dangerous to the insects that hang round your lawn.
 They will actively attempt to prevent contact with individuals and larger mammals, such as pets.
-Still, like every animal, they can and will bite when cornered, therefore it is best to not try to provoke or manage a bat at any time.
+Still, like every animal, they can and will bite when cornered, therefore it is best to not try to provoke a bat at any time.

 Do They Carry Disease?